WSMH: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 On September 30, 2006, WSMH began broadcasting The Tube on its secondary subchannel.

 In late 2010 and early 2011 with new carriage deals by owner Sinclair, WSMH added two music video networks to its digital subchannels, TheCoolTV on 66.2 and The Country Network on 66.3.

 In late August 2012, TheCoolTV was dropped from all 32 Sinclair stations that carried the channel, including WSMH, with no replacement due to non-renewal of affiliation.
 Sinclair signed an agreement in June 2014 which added GetTV to 33 TV markets with WSMH adding that channel on channel 66.2 effective July 2.

 Zuus was replaced on WSMH-DT3 by Comet on October 31, 2015.
 In December of that year, the station replaced GetTV with Antenna TV.

+On October 30, 2023, Stadium was replaced on WSMH-DT4 by a new Sinclair owned TV network called The Nest.

 Analog-to-digital conversion

 WSMH discontinued regular programming on its analog signal, over UHF channel 66, on May 21, 2009.
-The station's digital signal remained on its pre-transition UHF channel 16, using PSIP to display the station's virtual channel as its former UHF analog channel 66, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+The station's digital signal remained on its pre-transition UHF channel 16, using virtual channel 66.